clojurists-together/clojuriststogether.org/content/news/2020/june-2020-monthly-update.md

 **June 1-30**

-As we had been working almost full-time on re-frame over the prior period we took a break from re-frame over this period and expect to resume work on re-frame's meatier enchancement proposals in July.
+As we had been working almost full-time on re-frame over the prior period we took a break from re-frame over this period and expect to resume work on re-frame's meatier enhancement proposals in July.